christophe-chazeau-sp/chrome-sailpoint-identitynow/README.md

 The idea of this extension is very simple :

-*Provide the ability to retrieve access tokens from browser opened session* It's basically a GUI replacement for
+*Provide the ability to retrieve access tokens from browser opened sessions

+It is basically a GUI replacement for
 1. Opening the https://{tenantURL}/ui/session URL
 2. Copy the accessToken property from the JSON